lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

 When dealing with the complexity of code, there are a few things to keep in mind.
 The first being how much memory the application will take and the second being how much time the application will take to run.
 This means that in some instances we trade space for time or time for space.
-In terms of imperative languages we can judge how fast a program is by looking at how many operations the program performs.
+In terms of imperative languages, we can judge how fast a program is by looking at how many operations the program performs.
-With regards to memory, we can look at how much is allocated at any given point.
+We can look at how much memory is allocated at any given point.
 Because we can examine the dynamics of the complexity we can adjust them accordingly by adjusting our algorithims or using different algorithims all together.

 For a more in depth anaylsis on how to analyze the space time complexity of a program look at